vdx-vn/intern-training/odoo-training.md

-Certainly!
 Here's a comprehensive **2-month (40 working days)** training schedule for Odoo intern developers, structured to cover:

 * Installing Odoo from source
 * Understanding the server framework